Sharon Worth

 Learning to advocate for yourself is something many of us are encouraged to do more of.
 We’re told it’s healthy to speak up about our needs, set boundaries and be honest about what we can realistically manage.
 In theory it sounds empowering.
 In reality, it can sometimes feel a little more complicated.
 Recently I found

-ADHD and the body: exploring links with MCAS and POTS
+ADHD and the body: links with MCAS, POTS and nervous system health

 For many women, ADHD isn’t just about the brain.
 It’s experienced through the body – in energy levels, nervous system responses and everyday wellbeing.
 A growing body of clinical observation and research is starting to clarify why this might be true, especially when conditions like Mast Cell Activation Syndrome (MCAS) and Postural Orthostatic Tachycardia Syndrome

-ADHD and the body: exploring links with MCAS and POTS Read More »
+ADHD and the body: links with MCAS, POTS and nervous system health Read More »

 Late diagnosed ADHD in women – why so many feel like imposters in midlife